geekboxzone/mmallow_docs_source.android.com/src/source/building-devices.md

 Once in recovery, open the menu (press Power + Volume Up), wipe the cache partition, then wipe data.

-### Nexus S and Galaxy Nexus Bootloader and Cell Radio compatibility ###
+### Nexus S, Nexus S 4G and Galaxy Nexus Bootloader and Cell Radio compatibility ###

-On Nexus S, and Galaxy Nexus, each version of Android has only been thoroughly tested with on specific version of the underlying bootloader and cell radio software.
+On Nexus S, Nexus S 4G and Galaxy Nexus, each version of Android has only been thoroughly tested with on specific version of the underlying bootloader and cell radio software.
 However, no compatibility issues are expected when running newer systems